cvzi/ScreenshotTile/README.md

 #### [`android.permission.FOREGROUND_SERVICE`](https://developer.android.com/reference/android/Manifest.permission#FOREGROUND_SERVICE)

 Since Android 9/Pie this permission is required to take screenshots.
 It basically means that this app can run without showing itself.
-However the app always shows an notification when it is running.
+However the app will always show a notification when it is running.

 #### [ScreenCaptureIntent](https://developer.android.com/reference/android/media/projection/MediaProjectionManager.html#createScreenCaptureIntent())